Natural SUSY with a bino- or wino-like LSP: Natural SUSY with a wino-like LSP

 Neutralino pair production (shown in the bottom frame) can only occur via higgsino pair production since electroweak gauge invariance precludes a coupling of $Z$ to neutral gauginos.
 As a result, $\tz_1\tz_2$ production dominates for large $M_2$.
 For small values of $M_2$ (where $\tz_1$ becomes wino-like) $\tz_2\tz_3$ production becomes important; however, $\tz_1\tz_2$ production remains large because of large parton densities.

 We see that for $M_2 \alt 300$~GeV, the cross sections for $\tw_1\tz_1$ and $\tw_1\tw_1$ production processes increase rapidly with decreasing $M_2$ since $\tw_1$ and $\tz_1$ become increasingly wino-like.
 However, since the $\tw_1-\tz_1$ mass gap reduces even below the higgsino-LSP case, these states remain difficult -- perhaps impossible -- to detect.
 Possibly $\tw_1\tw_1$ production may be detectable via vector-boson fusion-like cuts in events where energetic jets with a large rapidity gap are required \cite{bhaskar}.
 Although the cross section for wino-like $\tw_1\tz_1$ production becomes very large at low $M_2$, this process is difficult to detect.
 However, $\tw_1\tz_2$ production remains at viable rates even for low $M_2$.
 In this case, one might look for relatively hard OS/SF dileptons from $\tz_2$ decay recoiling against only soft tracks and $\eslt$.
 Other possibly more promising reactions at low $M_2$ include $\tw_2\tz_3$, $\tw_2\tz_2$, $\tz_2\tz_{3}$ and maybe also $\tz_2\tz_4$ production, since the decay products from both the chargino and neutralino should be relatively hard and can lead to $\eslt$ events with three or more leptons, or real Z and Higgs bosons.
 As we mentioned, LHC collaborations are already searching for an excess of just such events \cite{cms_ino,atlas_ino,atlas_hino}.
+Constraints from $Wh+\eslt$ analyses are currently much weaker than those from the $WZ+\eslt$ analyses discussed above.
 Note also that $\tw_1\tz_3$ and $\tz_1\tz_2$ production each has a cross section in excess of 100~fb at low $M_2$ but would be considerably more difficult to detect.